 Hit rate11.1%

-Brooks never evaluates a signal bar in isolation.
-When he says “look for a buy signal bar,” he has already decided:
+Brooks never looks at a signal bar in isolation.
+By the time he considers a buy signal bar, he has already answered several questions:

-1. The context is bullish.
-A strong bull bar inside a bear channel is usually a short setup, not a long.
-The same bar, different context, completely different trade.
+Is this a bull trend or a bear trend?
+A strong bull bar inside a bear channel is almost always a short setup, not a long.
+Same bar shape, completely opposite trade.

-2. The bar size is meaningful relative to recent volatility.
-A bar with a 0.8 body ratio on a low-volume Friday afternoon might be smaller in absolute points than a 0.5 body ratio bar during the open.
-Brooks would weight the second one higher.
+How big is this bar relative to recent ones?
+A bar with a 0.8 body ratio on a quiet Friday afternoon can be smaller in raw points than a 0.5 body ratio bar during the 9:30 open.
+Brooks would consider the second one a better signal.

-3. The location matters.
-Is this signal bar sitting at a support level?
+Where is it on the chart?
 At a prior day’s high?
 After a two-legged pullback?
-These details determine whether it’s worth acting on.
+At a key support level?
+These details determine whether the signal is worth acting on.

-And interestingly, Al Brooks himself agrees — he’s on record saying he thinks backtesting price action is largely a waste of time.
-His argument: there are too many context variables to ever capture in a mechanical rule.
+Worth noting: Al Brooks has said on record that he thinks backtesting price action is mostly a waste of time.
+His argument is that there are too many context variables to ever capture in a mechanical rule.

-That’s Concept #02 — trend detection.
-I’ll try to define Brooks’ “always-in” directional bias using quantitative rules, and then we’ll combine it with the signal bar filter to see if adding context actually improves the hit rate.
+That’s concept #02: trend vs. trading range detection.
+I’ll try to define Brooks’ directional bias in code, combine it with this filter, and see if the hit rate actually changes.

-The code for this post is on GitHub.
-If you spot a logic error — and there may be several — open an issue.
-I’d rather be corrected publicly than be confidently wrong.
+Code is on GitHub.
+If something’s wrong with the logic, open an issue.
+I’d rather be corrected publicly than quietly wrong.

 Next: Concept #02 — Trend vs. Trading Range Detection (coming soon)